 - Close the dialog only after confirming the key is securely stored

-- Grant access to specific API resources and Data Flows
+- Grant access only to the specific API resources, data models, and Data Flows the integration needs.

-- Read-only operations if integration only queries data
+- Prefer read-only policies if the integration only queries data.

 Step 5: Multi-Tenant Integration Setup (If Needed)